wmiklasewicz/Stay-and-Help/README.md

 **A simple application developed in Rails:**

-* allows to add items to the pages from the admin panel
+* Allows to add items to the pages from the admin panel.
-* contains admin panel
+* Contains admin panel.
-* allows to login as the user
+* Allows to login as the user.
-* bootstrap
+* Bootstrap, Sass.

 ##Problems?
 Issues?
 -----------